isomerpages/pa-kembangancc/Programmes/environment/_posts/2022-03-25-post-Rescued Veggie Distribution @ Lengkong Tiga (Volunteering).md

 </table>

 Every Wednesday afternoon, our team of dedicated volunteers will distribute the rescued veggies & fruits from Pasir Panjang Wholesale Centre for our Kembangan residents. *While Stocks Last

+<b>Wish to join as a volunteer?</b><br>
+You may contact Kampong Kembangan CC or Kampong Ubi CC via phone: